 - i.
 The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
-The design of the steel frame must be supported by structural calculations completed by a suitably qualified engineer.
-The design and construction must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+The design of the steel frame must be supported by structural calculations completed by a suitably qualified Engineer.
+The design and construction must meet the relevant regional building regulations.